maxcherv/alchemy-code-monkeys/README.md

 - doing my best to communicate with the other team, gave them the github link. going to be ramming into those cert practice tests over the weekend when I have time. otherwise on standby.

 Johnny:
 - I would like to give them my page with a test so I am going to see if I can get a 1 on 1 with Caroline to get help and finish it today.
 I plan to study for certifications like most people and work aura trailheads to be ready to work on p2 when the time comes.
-Merge branch into main and moving on to P2 instead of going back to fix things for the last project
+Merge branch into main and moving on to P2 instead of going back to fix things for the last project.
+Created Kanban for P2 and updated groups standups today

 Heejin:
 - Will also be studying for certification, finish admin trailhead, and work on aura trail